nogibjj/global-temperature/README.md

-# healthcare-worker-attrition
+# global-temperature
-Using Dask Parallelization to analyze the IBM-Watson dataset on worker attrition in the healthcare industry.
+In this project, I want to use Dask parallelization to ingest and process data on global temperature trends and build a command line tool that would make predictions on the temperature of the city.